-Beginning in Fall 2018, all master's students will be required to create and maintain an electronic portfolio.
+Beginning in Fall 2018, all master's students are required to create and maintain an electronic portfolio.
 The template for portfolio elements will be provided to students, and update sessions will be held with Drs.
 Hawk and Terry.

-6. Procedures to Request Waivers from BCHS Courses
+6. Procedures to Request Waivers from BCHSCourses